TronFortyTwo/Tux-in-Space/README.md

 This program is a simulation game.
 The program simulates the moving, under the phisic's law, of planets, spaceships, suns, and everything else in the deep space.

 Now have:
 - An wide gerarchic collection of various object types whit different behavior
 - Phisic engine that simulate the gravity force and different types of impacts between the objects
-- Space Monsters whit a basic AI
+- Space Monsters with basic AI

 for test/use the program:
 -------------------------